- 1 In high tech, the real innovation is real value.

 “High-tech companies can now shift their models around customer journeys rather than designing customer journeys around their entrenched structures.”

 U.S. Technology Leader, Deloitte Consulting

 That role can be seen at CSC.
 To address these upheavals in the buyer’s journey, CSC created a clear cross-channel view of all pre-conversion events, including what ads a prospect saw, what content they looked at, and what actions they took.
-Integrated data from their marketing automation, CRM, and analytics platform allowed them to tie together all the events leading to conversion, from retweets to emails, display ads to clic-throughs.
-All of this led to a 265 percent year-over-year increase in marketing lead generation and drove additional sales.
+Integrated data from their marketing automation, CRM and analytics platform allowed them to tie together all the events leading to conversion, from retweets to emails, display ads to click-throughs.
+All of this led to a 265 per cent year-over-year increase in marketing lead generation and drove additional sales.